Alishah634/SetupGitRepo/README.md

 2. **Follow Prompts:**

-   - Enter the directory name to search for.
+   - Enter the directory name to search for (The DIRECTORY NAME not the folder path!!!).
    - Enter your GitHub email if prompted to generate an SSH key.
-   - Enter the GitHub repository name.
+   - Enter the GitHub repository name (If the repo already exists, then type the repo name, if you type in the wrong thing then you need to exit this program and try again, This will be more robust in the future).
    - Enter a commit message (default: "Initial commit").
    - Enter the branch name to push to (default: master or main).